daviddeutsch/yt-sanegrid/README.md

 * API restricts loading to two sets of videos (94, I think).
 So press that search button twice to get the maximum number of videos

 Send your Pull Requests now.

+### License

+This app is released under the GNU GPL v.3